-SEAtS is the student attendance and engagement system at Newman.
-We use it to monitor student attendance and student engagement with Moodle in order to highlight to tutors those students who may need further help.

-Personal tutors use the information in SEAtS to inform conversations with students about their progress and help those students who may be having difficulty get back on track with their course or signpost them to other support services at the university.
+SEAtS is the student attendance and engagement system at Birmingham Newman.
+We use it to monitor student attendance and student engagement with Moodle to help identify those students who may be having difficulty with their studies get back on track with their course or signpost them to other support services at the university.
+It is also used for monitoring attendance of international students for UKVI compliance.